 Associate Professor of Strategy / Herman Smith Research Professor in Hospital and Health Services Management / Director of Healthcare at Kellogg

-Associate Professor of Marketing / Bernice and Leonard Lavin Professorship
+Associate Professor of Marketing / Bernice and Leonard Lavin Professorship / Faculty Director, The Trust Project at Northwestern

 Gordon and Llura Gund Family Professor of Entrepreneurship / Professor of Strategy / Faculty Director, Kellogg Innovation and Entrepreneurship Initiative (KIEI)

-Einstein believed that great contributions to science came before age thirty.
+Einstein believed that great contributions to science came before age 30.
 The classic image of a genius scientist or inventor is that of a great mind working alone.
-Indeed, the idea that singular, young people drive the advance of science and technology remains pervasive, including in entrepreneurial hotbeds like Silicon Valley.
+Indeed, the idea that singular young people drive the advance of science and technology remains pervasive, including in entrepreneurial hotbeds like Silicon Valley.
 But, what is the evidence?
 Looking systematically at science, patenting and entrepreneurship, we find that great advances today are not the provenance of the young.
 In the 21st century, the greatest ideas, innovations and new firms increasingly come from individuals near age 40 and older.
 Moreover, technological progress is a team sport, with the breakthroughs increasingly coming from teams of individuals, rather than solo actors.
-This talk will review this evidence, discuss mechanisms at work and consider applications to building effective innovative teams today.
+This talk will review this evidence, discuss mechanisms at work and consider applications to building effective, innovative teams today.

 Clinical Assistant Professor of Public-Private Interface / Director of Social Impact